Role of umbilical cord: Everything you need to know about this life-giving tissue

 Most of these health issues are rare.
 And chances are your ultrasound will be completely clear.
 So once you have the go-ahead from your doctor, you can discuss what you want to do with the umbilical cord and cord blood.

-What is the role of the umbilical cord blood?
+What is the main function of umbilical cord blood?

 As mentioned before, cord blood is the blood that flows from the mother to the baby in the womb through the umbilical cord.
 It is very rich in stem cells and has the potential to grow into different cells, tissues, and organs.